There are many prejudices about silk. What if we were to wring their necks?!

 Did you know that before the advent of nylon, parachutes were woven from silk?

-Silk's strength-to-weight ratio makes it one of the strongest fabrics available, with excellent tear and wear resistance.
+Silk's strength-to-weight ratio makes it one of the strongest, tear-proof and most wear-resistant fabrics available.

-Here again, the collective intellect has done its work, and there are a lot of quick amalgams!
+Here again, the collective intellect has done its work, and there are plenty of quick amalgams!

 Let's not confuse the finesse of silk lingerie with the strength of a sheet woven from the same material.